 - Academic Achievement – Candidates should be in satisfactory academic standing.
 Minimum GPA requirement to meet the eligibility.

 Mid-year Progress Review:

-- During the first two weeks of the Spring semester, recipients of the fellowship will be reviewed for eligibility based on their enrollment status, academic progress, and fellowship work performance.
-Recipients may be disqualified from the fellowship if the eligibility and fellowship criteria are no longer met.
+- During the first two weeks of the Spring Semester, recipients of the fellowship will be reviewed for eligibility based on their enrollment status, academic progress and fellowship work performance.
+Recipients may be disqualified for the fellowship if the eligibility and fellowship criteria are no longer met.